 You must get written approval of your paper topic from the chair of the relevant field and from a member of the faculty who is an appropriate mentor for the project.
 (Field chairs can also serve as mentors for projects in their areas of expertise.)
 The form is available in the Graduate Office.
 The chair and the appropriate faculty member sign the approval form, to which a 1-2 page paper proposal is attached.
 For students who entered the program in fall 2015 or earlier, the approval of your proposal must be filed in the graduate office by the beginning of the third week of the quarter prior to the quarter in which the paper is due.
 For students entering in fall 2016 and after, the approved proposal must be filed by the beginning of the third week of spring quarter in the second year (if the paper is to be submitted in winter of the third year).
 If the topic changes during the course of writing, new approval is needed.
 Papers for which approval forms have not been submitted by the due date will not be evaluated and will be counted as fails.

 Submission deadlines for the academic year are posted on the departmental website (under Graduate Program/Students/Deadlines) at the beginning of the academic year.
 You must submit papers by the stated deadlines.
-Postponements will be allowed only in extreme circumstances and must be approved by the graduate vice chair.
+Postponements will be allowed only in extreme circumstances and must be approved by the Graduate Vice Chair.
 Petitions to postpone because of an inability to locate or gather data will not be approved.

-Requirements: For students who entered before fall 2016, the two papers they write may be in the same field but must be on different topics and, if data sets are used, must use different data sets.
-At least one of the papers must be in one of the student’s major fields.
+Requirements: For students who entered before Fall 2016, the two papers may be in the same field but must be on different topics and, if data sets are used, must use different data sets.

 Evaluation: Papers are assigned by the appropriate field chair for evaluation to two faculty members in the relevant field(-s).
 In the event that the two readers return different evaluations, a third reader is chosen by the field chair.
 All readers submit written reports.
 You cannot choose your own readers, but you will be told who the readers are once the evaluation process is complete and you receive the written reports.
 (Your field paper advisor is not excluded from being a reader, nor is the advisor a guaranteed reader.)